Tig n' Seek

 Tig n' Seek (originally called Tiggle Winks) is an American animated television series created by Myke Chilian for Cartoon Network.
-Prior to the series, he served as a designer on Rick and Morty as well as a writer and artist on Uncle Grandpa.
+Prior to the series, Chilian served as a designer on Rick and Morty as well as a writer and storyboard artist on Uncle Grandpa.
 The series is produced by Cartoon Network Studios.
 It was originally set to premiere on Cartoon Network, but was moved to the then-upcoming streaming service, HBO Max.
-The first season premiered on July 23, 2020 on the streaming service.
+The first season premiered on July 23, 2020, on the streaming service.

 The series was renewed for a second season which premiered on March 11, 2021.
 The series made its linear premiere on Cartoon Network on August 6, 2021, with some episodes aired out of order.
 The third season was released on September 16, 2021, only six months after the show's second season premiered.
 The fourth season was released on May 26, 2022.

 The show also was the last to feature the voice of Louie Anderson before his death on January 21, 2022.

 On August 18, 2022, the series was removed from HBO Max.